 The last step of your journey is the design and placement of your crown, bridge, or denture.
 Dr. Sutter carefully plans restorations down to the last detail, ensuring that their size, shape, and color are all a perfect complement for the patient who will receive them.
 After a dental laboratory creates your restoration, Dr. Sutter will double-check its fit and quality before he attaches it to your implants.

-Our team will coach you on how to care for your new smile before you leave our office and begin enjoying the benefits of your rebuilt teeth.
+Our team will coach you on how to care for your new smile before you leave our dental office and begin enjoying the benefits of your rebuilt teeth.

 Dental implants are ideal for a wide variety of cases, including individuals with significant tooth loss.
 Those missing a single tooth, multiple teeth, or an entire arch can restore their smile seamlessly!
+During your consultation, Dr. Sutter will carefully evaluate your oral health and medical history to determine whether you qualify for dental implants (most people do!), and then he will get to work on mapping out the treatment journey ahead of you.

 Those missing consecutive teeth can use a dental bridge designed to connect to dental implants.
 Instead of filing down healthy teeth to make room for a bridge, implant-retained bridges are attached to two dental implants on either side of the gap.
 This option is ideal for replacing three or four teeth at a time.

-No longer do you need to rely on suction or adhesive to keep a denture in place.
 Implant-retained dentures are designed to snap onto four strategically placed dental implants throughout your mouth.
 In most cases, this option can increase your biting force up to 70 percent!

 Not all patients are able to receive dental implants right away; some preliminary treatment might be necessary.
 For example, Dr. Sutter might determine that you require tooth extractions, a bone graft, or gum disease treatment.
 Each of these treatments incurs its own fee.
 Once your mouth is ready to support dental implants, you’ll undergo your placement surgery, the price of which will depend on how many implants are being placed, the type of sedation used, and other factors.